Shopify/ejson-rails/README.md

 gem 'ejson-rails', require: 'ejson/rails/skip_secrets'
 ```

-This will no longer merge secrets from JSON in `Rails.application.secrets`.
+This will no longer merge secrets from JSON into `Rails.application.secrets`.
 This will be the default in the next major version.

 ## Development